ALib C++ Library

 Denotes recursion.

-Definition at line 165 of file commonenumdefs.hpp.
+Definition at line 153 of file commonenumdefs.inl.

-enum class ReportExceptions
+enum class alib::lang::Responsibility : bool

 strong

 Denotes whether the responsibility for something is kept or passed.
-This is useful, e.g. in situations where objects are shared to determine if the responsibility for the deletion of object is transferred over to the receiver or kept by the sender of the object.
+This is useful, e.g., in situations where objects are shared to determine if the responsibility for the deletion of object is transferred over to the receiver or kept by the sender of the object.

 Enumerator